binyang424/PolyTex/README.md

 ### Code Style

 Follow the established code style in the project.
 Make sure your code is well-documented and includes tests when applicable.
+See [style guide](https://numpydoc.readthedocs.io/en/latest/format.html) for docstrings used with the `numpydoc` extension for [Sphinx](https://www.sphinx-doc.org/).

 ### License
 By contributing to `PolyTex`, you agree that your contributions will be licensed under the project's [LICENSE](https://github.com/binyang424/PolyTex/blob/master/LICENSE.rst).